yvon/ask/README.md

   make 2>&1 | ask "Why this error?"
 ```

-## Temporary files
+## Response handling

-When Claude's response contains code blocks (marked with ```), the tool automatically creates temporary files named `ask.code.N` (where N is the index of the code block) in your system's temp directory.
-The complete response is also saved as `ask.response`.
-You can then copy these files to your project as needed.
+The complete response is saved as `ask.response` in your system's temp directory.

+**Important**: If the LLM response contains diff blocks, they will be automatically applied to files in the current directory.
+Git usage is highly recommended to track and review changes before they are applied.